Hair Care

 Share With Friends and Family

-In today’s post, we’ll be discussing the tiny gray hair mistakes that you need to fix ASAP.
+In today’s post, we’ll be discussing the subtle gray hair mistakes that you need to fix ASAP.

-Most people go gray to avoid the maintenance headaches associated with other hair types.
-While this is correct to a certain extent, keeping gray hair doesn’t excuse you from caring for your hair.
+Most people go gray to avoid the maintenance headaches associated with artificial hair colors.
+While this is a fair reason to keep your natural hair color, it doesn’t excuse you from hair care completely; you still have to care for your hair to a certain extent.

-gray hair mistakes that makes you look older
+gray hair mistakes that make you look older

-Gray Hair Mistakes that Makes You Look Older
+Gray Hair Mistakes that Make You Look Older

-Going gray doesn’t mean you can’t make hair care mistakes.
-While you may be relieved of certain hair care tasks, you can still make many mistakes with the few ones that you still do with your gray hair.
+Going gray doesn’t absolve you of hair care mistakes.
+While you may be relieved of certain hair care tasks, you’re still open to many mistakes, many of which will make you look significantly older if you keep on making them.

-If you don’t fancy looking like a 70-year-old in your thirties, here are some of the gray hair mistakes you should avoid at all costs to look younger than your age.
+If you don’t fancy looking like a 70-year-old in your thirties, here are some of the gray hair mistakes you should avoid at all costs to look younger than your actual age:

 1. You’re not using hair oils

 While you may have been refraining from using hair oils frequently, that isn’t a practice that’s very rewarding with gray hair.
-One of the effects that come with hair graying is reduction in the overall hair oils, requiring artificial oiling to make your hair look silky and less wiry.
+One of the effects that come with hair graying is a reduction in the overall hair oils, requiring artificial oiling to make your hair retain that characteristic silky and oily look you love

-You may already know some of the benefits of hair oils or even used them before you went gray, you certainly weren’t using them to their full potentials.
-Replacing the lost oils in your hair, maintaining the bouncy look of your hair, and eliminating frizz sounds like some benefits you want on gray hair.
+While you may already know some of the benefits of hair oils or even used them before you went gray, you certainly weren’t using them to their full potential.
+Replacing the lost oils in your hair, maintaining the bouncy look of your hair, and eliminating frizz sound like some benefits you want when you eventually start going grey.

 As long as you don’t have allergies, you can use almost any kind of oil on your gray hair.
-When you decide to go gray, you should understand that you’ll have to be applying some oils on your hair every so often.
+Once you decide to start going grey, you should also hit a store to stock up on some hair oils; you’ll need them.

 2. You’re too rough with your hair

-Generally, people tend to care less about their hair as they age, and that’s logical.
+Generally, people tend to care less about their hair as they age, and that’s logical; it’s not like you’re wooing your first girlfriend at 70.
 At the same time, most people want their hair to always look its best, regardless of what age they are.

-However, studies have shown that your hair doesn’t suddenly grow immunity as you age.
-Instead, it gets progressively weaker, requiring even more care than it was accorded earlier.
+Studies have shown that your hair doesn’t suddenly grow immunity as you age.
+Instead, it gets progressively weaker, requiring even more care than you earlier accorded to it.
 This makes it imperative to review how you care about your hair to ensure you’re not mistreating it.

-You can start from changing your pillow back to a silky one.
+You can start by switching back to a silky pillow if you don’t already use one.
 While you might have switched to a cotton pillow at some point when you decided to go gray, it’s important to note that cotton is even more damaging to gray hair than it is to other kinds of hair.

 Also, you should try to refrain from tying your hair into a tight ponytail, as it puts too much pressure on your weakening hair roots.
 You may also want to avoid excessive use of hot hair tools that cause gradual damage to your hair over the years.